ATMANANDMAYA/atmanandmaya.github.io/_pages/about.md

 Experience in designing and experimentally evaluating multilevel inverter and dc-dc converter.

+Areas of research interest are power electronics for renewable energy conversion (specifically dc-dc converter and MPPT), Bond graph modelling of physical systems, application of thermoelectric modules for energy harvesting and hybrid PVT systems, thermal desalination with interfacial heat localization, Decarbonisation

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->